 The text messages to the Spokane County Sheriff’s deputy came after a raid at a suspected marijuana grow house.

-Those and hundreds of other sexually explicit, profanity-laced messages filled Detective Jeff Shover’s cell phone in the weeks after he gave his number to a suspect who was vacationing in Hawaii when the grow operation was raided, and claimed she was in danger.
+Those and hundreds of other sexually explicit, profanity-laced messages filled Detective Jeff Shover’s cell phone in the weeks after he gave his number to a suspect who was vacationing in Hawaii when the grow operation was raided and who claimed she was in danger.

-She pleaded not guilty on Tuesday to intimating a public servant, harassing phone calls and three drug charges connected to an investigation that ended up focusing on much more than just marijuana.
+She pleaded not guilty Tuesday to intimating a public servant and making harassing phone calls, and to three drug charges connected to an investigation that ended up focusing on much more than just marijuana.

 Blanchette is accused of threatening Shover and his family by sending more than 300 profanity-laced voice mails and text messages, as well as a few sexually explicit photos, as she vacationed with her boyfriend in Hawaii.

 Investigators think she may have accessed confidential files at the Washington state Department Social and Health Services, where she worked as a fiscal analyst until earlier this year, to obtain information on Shover.
 DSHS employees reported receiving similar messages from Blanchette on “such a regular basis that they were basically not able to do their work for fear of picking up the phone,” Deputy Prosecutor Teresa Border said Tuesday.